Sustainability is competitive

 Energy- and resource management

 The basis for efficient energy and resource management is a transparent database.
 The instruments to provide such a database consist of environmental controlling and our process monitoring system, introduced in 2011.
 Energy analyses based on these data are carried out on a continuous basis and used to identify saving potentials.
-After an internal evaluation, our specialists enter the findings into a EHSQ (Environmental, Health, Safety and Quality) program.
+After an internal evaluation, our specialists enter the findings into different targets and actions.

 1. Adjustment of standard setting to black and white printing